Q72 (New York City bus): MTA takeover

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q72 bus would have terminated at Ditmars Boulevard and would have most of its stops eliminated.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-As part of the new plan, the Q72 will continue to serve LaGuardia Airport, with a slight modification to its southern terminus.
-The Q72 will turn right onto 62nd Drive, Queens Boulevard, and 59th Avenue, serving Queens Center Mall and the Woodhaven Boulevard station.
-This change was made because the Woodhaven Boulevard station is planned to become wheelchair-accessible, whereas the 63rd Drive station is not.
+As part of the new plan, the Q72 would have continued to serve LaGuardia Airport, with a slight modification to its southern terminus.
+The Q72 would have turned right onto 62nd Drive, Queens Boulevard, and 59th Avenue, serving Queens Center Mall and the Woodhaven Boulevard station.
+This change was proposed because the Woodhaven Boulevard station was planned to become wheelchair-accessible, whereas the 63rd Drive station was not.

+A final bus-redesign plan was released in December 2023.
+The Q72's routing would not change, but some closely spaced stops would be eliminated, and service spans and frequencies would be modified, with extra rush hour trips added south of Ditmars Boulevard.

+On December 17, 2024, amendments made to the final plan were released.
+Among these, stop changes were made on the Q72.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q72 is part of Phase II, which began on August 31, 2025.